 - Any fiber taken from these stalks.

-The industrial hemp farming act removed the plant from the list of controlled substances.
-The 1937 Marihuana Tax Act ban included hemp.
+The 1937 Marihuana Tax Act ban included hemp and hemp products.
 However, farmers grew it in locations like Kentucky during the 1950s!
-It was also widely grown during World War II due to its many uses, which we discuss later on.
+It was also widely grown during World War II due to its many uses.

+The industrial hemp farming act removed the plant from the list of controlled substances.
 The Bill didn’t legalize CBD, nor did it guarantee the legal operation of an industrial hemp farm in every state.
 It made it clear that states had to develop a plan and submit it to the United States Department of Agriculture (USDA).
 Therefore, states are allowed to prohibit the growth of the plant.

+Until recently, there were some holdout states, but things have changed in the hemp industry.
 Many states have submitted their plans for approval.
 Others have yet to do so and are happy to fall back on the Farm Bill regulations.

 Nonetheless, this is less of an issue if you grow over 100 acres of high-quality hemp!
 In most states, up to 90% of all hemp is developed for the CBD industry.
 This is a shame because it is a crop with phenomenal potential.

 What Are Industrial Hemp’s Uses?